shar-dul/Library-Management-System/README.md

 + A student can keep a book for at most 15 days.
 + If a student returns a book after the deadline, the system should be able to calculate the charges and add it to the existing dues.

-Concepts expected to be incorporated into the project: **Multithreading** (to handle multiple requests for submitting issue requests), inheritance, interfaces, Swing framework (Java)/React (JS) for GUI [GUI will earn 5 marks bonus and is not mandatory to be implemented]
+Concepts expected to be incorporated into the project: **Multithreading** (to handle multiple requests for submitting issue requests), inheritance, interfaces, Swing framework (Java)/React (JS) for GUI.
 Testing will be done using test cases entered through a text file and outputs printed to another text file.
 Test case format and sample test cases will be uploaded after the 1st phase of submission.

-Associated TA (contact via e-mail only): Mithil Shah (f20200980@pilani.bits-pilani.ac.in)

 ## Documentation